Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Thermalization and Quantum Measurements

-As demonstrated in the current work, rapidly driven systems may exhibit uncertainties in their energy and/or other densities.
-We now close our circle of ideas and focus on the diametrically opposite case of slow adiabatic processes (for which, obviously, $d q/dt=0$).
-We will further speculate on relations concerning thermalization that superficially emulate those of quantum measurements.
+As we demonstrated in the current work, rapidly driven systems may exhibit uncertainties in their energy and/or other densities.
+We now close our circle of ideas and focus on the diametrically opposite case of unitary evolutions- slow adiabatic processes (for which, obviously, $d q/dt=0$); this discussion will complement that of Section \ref{sec:effective}.
+In this Section, we will further speculate on relations concerning thermalization that superficially emulate those of quantum measurements.
+In line with the focus of the current work, the latter purely hypothetical connections suggest that the absence of thermalization may allow for broad distributions.

-A basic tenet of quantum mechanics is that a measurement will project or ``collapse'' a measured system onto an eigenstate of the operator being measured.
+As well known, a basic tenet of quantum mechanics is that a measurement will project or ``collapse'' a measured system onto an eigenstate of the operator being measured.
 A natural question to ask is whether such effective projections may merely emerge as a consequence of an effective very rapid thermalization of microscopic systems.
-To motivate this query and more generally examine effectively adiabatic processes, we consider the Hamiltonian
+To motivate this query and more generally examine effectively adiabatic processes, we consider a Hamiltonian